-Join Alex Theedom for an in-depth discussion in this video Implement validation failure management, part of RESTful Service with JAX-RS 2.0.
+Join Alex Theedom for an in-depth discussion in this video Implement validation failure management, part of Java EE: RESTful Service with JAX-RS 2.0.

 - [Instructor] Okay, so the first thing we need to do is to create an exception mapper.
 So I'm gonna call my exception mapper constraint violation exception mapper.
 I'm gonna create it in the exceptions package.
 So now I'll call it constraint violation exception mapper.
 This class must now implement the exception mapper interface.
 So, implements, exception mapper, and it must be past the type of the exception that we want to manage and that's going to be constraint violation exception.